jppooja26/Placement-Preparation/README.md

         3. Program to input principal, time, and rate (P,R,T) from the user and find Simple Interest
         4. Take two numbers and an operator (+, -, *, /) and calculate the value (Use if condition).
         5. Take two numbers as input and print the largest number.
+        6. Input currency in rupees and output in USD
 </pre>

 While this repository is designed to aid your preparation, interview success depends on various factors.
 Use these resources as part of a well-rounded preparation strategy.